Arendameth/SALA/README.md

 ### 4- Setting up the tickets category and company name
 You need to set up which category new tickets will go to.
 By default, it will be `tickets`, so you need to ensure you already have a category called `tickets`.
 You can change it by using `/changesetting ticketsCategory {category name}`.
 Replace the `{category name}` with the name of the category.
 Obviously, ensure you have created the category beforehand.
 An example usage is `/changesetting ticketsCategory orders`.

 Setting up the company name is purely optional and doesn't affect anything other than the message sent by the bot upon creation of a ticket.
-This the following is the default message sent to the user upon creation of the ticket.
+This is the default message sent to the user upon creation of the ticket.
 > Greetings, arendameth!
 Thank you for choosing us!
 I will be your personal assistant during this ticket.
 How may I be of help to you today?